Schistostephium griseum: Flowers

 Bright yellow flowers are present in December.
 They are disc-shaped and borne on long (10-20 cm) brown-haired stalks.
 Hairy bracts subtending the flowerhead are sometimes present.
 All the flowers are hermaphroditic.

 The involucre is broad (13-17 mm and shallowly bell-shaped.
 It is made of about 45 bracts.
 They are variable in shape and size and are often translucent towards the tips.
 They are densely hairy below.
 The hairs are pale when they dry.

-The receptacle (the central part f the flower that holds the pollen) is hollow and domed.The anthers have inconspicuous collars and turn white when they dry.
+The receptacle (the central part of the flower that holds the pollen) is hollow and domed.
+The anthers have inconspicuous collars and turn white when they dry.
 The lobes are slightly rounded due to a dense layer of hairs.

 Fruits

-The fruits are achenes (dry and singe seeded fruits) sparsely covered with glands.
+The fruits are achenes (dry and single seeded fruits) sparsely covered with glands.
 They are 2-2.5 mm long.
 Hairs are sparse, or more commonly absent.
 There is no pappus.